 But, it’s not just Valentine’s Day that often sees drastically different weather conditions from year-to-year.
 Throughout the entire month of February we often endure atmospheric swings as meteorological winter comes to a close in the Northern Hemisphere.

 Climatologically speaking, February is the third coldest month of the year—with December and January typically being colder.
-The contiguous United States average temperature is around 34°F for the month.
+Despite this, areas around the Great Lakes typically see their coldest days in February, according to the updated 1990-2020 U.S. Climate Normals.
+The contiguous United States average temperature is around 34°F for the month, based on data from the 127-year record in the U.S.

 During an average February, 1.2 million square miles of the contiguous United States—about 4.5 times the size of Texas—is covered in snow.
 Since 1967, when satellite records began, the largest February snow cover extent for the Lower 48 occurred in 1978.
 That month, 1.9 million square miles or 64% of the contiguous United States was covered in snow.
 The smallest February snow cover extent for the Lower 48 occurred in 1992 when just 0.8 million square miles or 29% of the contiguous United States was covered in snow.